taurushq-io/tg-bridge-contracts-CCIP/README.md

 setAllowlistChain(4051577828743386545, false, true)
 ```

-The configuration for source chain is only useful if we use a receiver contract also, but this is not the case for the moment.
+The configuration of the source chain is only useful if we use a receiver contract, but this is not the case for the moment.

-### Activate Fee tokens
+### Activate fee tokens

 We will now set the fee payment for our two senders contracts.

-For Polygon, we will authorize to pay the fees in Matic, the Polygon PoS native token
+For Polygon, we will authorize to pay the fees in MATIC, the Polygon PoS native token

-For Avalanche, we will authorize to pay the fees in Avax, the Avalanche native token.
+For Avalanche, we will authorize to pay the fees in AVAX, the Avalanche native token.

 The selected id for native token is zero, the function has to be called in the two blockchains